ColoradoStark/Wordpress-Mega-Merger/README.md

 ## Why did I make this?

 This repository was made to solve this specific use case:  Maybe you made a bunch of websites, maybe you bought a few websites.
-But now, you have 5 or more websites that don't have a CMS or have different CMS, and you want to roll them up into one new domain and manage all of the content via CMS.
+But now, you have 5 or more websites that don't have a CMS or have different CMS, and you want to consolidate all of your sites into one new domain and manage all of the content via CMS.

 ## What exactly does this do?

-What it accomplishes:  Every page from the sites being merged will be preserved.
+Every page from the sites being merged will be preserved.
+Every link will still resolve.
 Every URL will be 301 redirected to the new site.
 And you can still control all pages via a CMS.

 ## How does it do it?